EnterSolar Announces Major Solar Installation for Cornell Tech Campus in NYC

 The combined 850 kilowatt (kW) system is the largest solar photovoltaic installation in Manhattan, and will provide a significant portion of the energy required to power The Bloomberg Center.
 The system is comprised of over 2,200 individual solar modules, and includes innovative solar racking, inverter and data monitoring technology.
 In addition to providing clean renewable onsite energy, the array on The Bloomberg Center also provides shade for cooling purposes.

-“We are entering a new era for tech in New York, and the Cornell Tech campus is at the heart of it,” said Andrew Winters, Cornell Tech’s Director of Capital Projects.
+“We are entering a new era for tech in New York, and the Cornell Tech campus is at the heart of it,” said Dan Huttenlocher, Dean of Cornell Tech.
 “The Bloomberg Center is our main academic hub on campus and, inspired by the Bloomberg model, we’re reinforcing our commitment to innovation and sustainability by pushing the boundaries of current energy efficiency practices and setting a new standard for building in New York.”

 In addition to the solar systems, the campus is employing additional strategies for its aspiration to reach net-zero energy efficiency at The Bloomberg Center, including geothermal ground source heat pumps, an energy-efficient façade balancing the ratio between transparency and opaqueness to maximize building insulation and decrease energy demand, and smart building features monitoring lighting and plug load use.